dominik-stumpf/resume-template/README.md

-# Resume Template
+# Introduction

-Hello there, I wrote an extensible, print friendly and somewhat responsive resume for myself so that I can customize it to my liking later on.
-The plan is to use this throughout my career.
+Hello!
+I wrote an open source, extensible, print friendly and somewhat responsive resume template for myself so that I can customize it to my liking later on.
+I plan to use this throughout my career and there isn't much to add.
+Feel free to use this template as your own.

 ![preview of layout](media/preview.png)

-The code is far from nice, but it does the job.
-Feel free to gain inspiration or use this template as your own.